jbfaden/mygithubbook/docs/source/index.rst

 Simple Documentation Tutorial
 =============================
-This is my experimenting with the tutorial at https://youtu.be/oJsUvBQyHBs
+This is my experimenting with the tutorial at https://youtu.be/oJsUvBQyHBs.
+What's also cool is that it's supposed to be using my markdown files, so I can compose using the system which I'm used to.
+This is described here: https://blog.readthedocs.com/adding-markdown-support/.

 Another Simple Header
 =====================